The view today, May 24, 2012, 11:00 ... not exactly a view, more a perspective (see the post "Touring Phuket" below)

 Imagine you're writing a movie script.
 What's next?

-A missing email perchance, an email mysteriously absent from the records that the Swiss National Bank supplied to some socialist atheist Muslim investigator who had been instituted to go to the bottom of this and went there, and could not see anything wrong since the missing email was missing.
+A missing email perchance, that one particular email mysteriously absent from the records that the Swiss National Bank supplied to some thorough investigator who had been instituted to go to the bottom of this and who went there, and could not see anything wrong since the missing email was missing?
 Or was it somebody else, a highly-payed person (he/she) from a worldwide accountant firm with an interminable name?
 Like PriceWaterhouseCoopers?
 Yes, that's it, PwC.
 PwC, which failed to spot an accounting error of 54.5 billion EUR in the accounts of the Deutsche Hypobank only 6 weeks ago?
 The largest accounting error in the history of the planet?
 That's the ticket if we need somebody to go Santorum.

 And now what?
 Somebody's dropping a glass, it shatters, and Colombo has a heureka moment?
-Somebody's issuing a wallowing cry in the dark that comes from the mark, or at least from the printing presses of the Neue Deutschmark in the Swiss basement?
+Somebody's whispering in the dark?
 Somebody's impersonating the dog that didn't bark in the dark?
-Somebody's writing a poem?

 We don't know.
-What we do know, however, is that the missing email resurfaces, reappears as mysteriously as the account of Hildebrand's trading account itself had resurfaced (which it should not have, since there's the Swiss banking secret, and furthermore, it was sheer coincidence that Hildebrand's wife did trade in her favor on the FOREX market while Hildebrand was deciding on a peg with the Euro that would guarantee her a profit, Queen Victoria be damned).
+What we do know, however, is that the missing email resurfaces, reappears as mysteriously as the account of Hildebrand's trading account itself had resurfaced (which it should not have, since there's the Swiss banking secret, and furthermore, it was sheer coincidence that Hildebrand's wife did trade in her favor on the FOREX market etc etc, it's so unfair).

 Queen Victoria

-Now, it is now that the script writer reaches the delicate point where he/she has to go into the finer points of the matter, points which the attention span of his audience may not tolerate.
-Details, folks (we reproduce the text here, since the link broke already once):
+Now, it is now that the script writer reaches the delicate point where he has to go into the finer points of the matter, for which he has the internet here.

 You get the gist.
 Everything is OK.
 Hildebrand's story is consistent.
 There's just one minor problem.
 There was another email, or phone call, or whatever, from Hildebrand, to his bank, to the effect that the last trade was OK (it will never happen again, but the last trade was OK), and that it was OK to "augment" this trade (so as to enlarge the position that led to the profit).

-Sarcasm is the lowest form of wit, some wit once observed.
+Sarcasm is the lowest form of wit, some wit once observed, but that's the best we can do.
 Hildebrand stepped down yesterday.
-Life's not fair.
+Life's unfair.